 Incorporate Unexpected Pops of Color

 Unexpected pops of color is a cheap and cheerful way to dress up a blah bathroom.
 Need a few colorful ideas?
-You can spruce up a metal toilet paper holder with spray paint as shown.
+You can spruce up a metal toilet paper holder with spray paint.
+This IKEA hack for their GRUNDTAL toilet roll holder is genius.
 But don't stop there.
 You can also paint your trash can, towel bars and even the bathroom radiator in bright bold shades.Continue to 18 of 18 below.

 18 of 18